jwood2092/tc-node-6/reviews/git-intro.md

 ## Git

+Linus Torvalds is seen as the creator of Git in 2005.

+Git is a _distributed version control system_.

 `git status` receive feedback with git tracking a folder (e.g. current branch, untracked files, modified files, staged files, unpushed commits, etc)
 `git init` initializes an empty git repository
-`git pull` _fetches and merges_ the latest updates in a remote repository `git log` displays previous commits
+`git fetch` downloads latest updates from the remote repo `git merge` merges latest updates from a fetch to the local project `git pull` _fetches and merges_ the latest updates in a remote repository `git log` displays previous commits
 `git diff` displays the current _changes_ (_uncommitted_) from the previously (_latest_) committed version